andyprowl/snake-overflow/README.md

 In order to follow the snake as it moves up and down the terrain, you can use the mouse to manipulate the camera as described in the previous section.

+Since the control system is quite unusual, it is possible to pick a map named "rubik" for practicing movement upon a plain cube - without mountains, water, bridges, and obstacles of any kind getting on your way.

 You can *pause and unpause* the game at any time by pressing the 'P' key:

 ![Game paused indicator](https://github.com/andyprowl/snake-overflow/blob/master/screenshots/screenshot03.jpg)